This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 - The moratorium on evictions protects ‘impacted tenants’ from eviction, but this does not mean you can just stop paying rent, or just pay less rent.
 Keep paying as much as you can afford to avoid letting rent arrears (rent owed) to pile up as this will leave you in a worse position.

 - Where possible, negotiate a temporary rent reduction with your landlord.
-Make sure that you keep a written record of all contact and negotiations with you agent or landlord.
-When you reach an agreement ask that it be put in writing.
+Make sure that you keep a written record of all contact and negotiations with the agent or landlord.
+When you reach an agreement ask that it be put in writing or confirm it in writing yourself.
 This is important should there be a dispute in future.

-- Rent Relief grants, that provide rent relief payments of up to $3,000 (Victoria), $2,000 (Western Australia) and $2000 (Tasmania) to help tenants experiencing rental hardship due to COVID 19 are available..
+- Rent Relief grants are available in some states.
 Check your State or Territory Government websites below for specific details and further announcements.

 If you are not affected by the pandemic but need information on rent, check out our general information on rent.